speak-to-an-attorenyColorado High Net Worth Divorce Attorney

 A high net worth divorce is a divorce involving a couple with significant assets and/or income.
 Typically, these divorces involve complex financial issues, including property division, spousal support, and child support.
 In a high net worth divorce, the parties may have valuable real estate holdings, investment portfolios, business interests, and other assets that need to be divided equitably between them.

 High net worth divorces often require specialized legal expertise in complex financial matters, tax implications, and business valuations.
-Attorneys who specialize in high net worth divorce cases may work closely with financial advisors, accountants, and other professionals to ensure that their clients’ interests are protected throughout the divorce process.
+Attorneys who specialize in high net worth divorce cases may work closely with financial advisors, accountants, expert witnesses, and other professionals to ensure that their clients’ interests are protected throughout the divorce process.

 In addition, high net worth divorces may also involve issues such as prenuptial agreements, trusts, and estate planning.
 These agreements and structures can impact the distribution of assets and other financial matters during the divorce, and may require the expertise of specialized attorneys to navigate.